 Currently Funded Projects

 In Federal fiscal year 2016, Congress appropriated $500,000 for grants that support the survey, inventory, and designation of historic properties that are associated with communities currently underrepresented in the National Register of Historic Places and among National Historic Landmarks.
 The deadline to apply for funding under this grant program was July 15, 2016.
-Applications are currently being reviewed; we expect an announcement of selected projects before the end of the calendar year.
+On January 5, 2017, the Secretary of the Interior announced selected recipients for the current funding cycle.

 Eligible applicants for this funding include Tribal Historic Preservation Offices, Federally Recognized Tribes, Alaska Native Groups, Native Hawaiian Organizations as defined by 54 U.S.C.
 300300 et seq., State Historic Preservation Offices (SHPOs), and Certified Local Governments (CLGs).
 Eligible applicants may partner with nonprofits, other local governments, and National Heritage Areas to ensure the broadest inclusion of all communities.
 The NPS encourages the development of public-private partnerships and robust community engagement leading to projects that will serve as models for communities nationwide.